know-cujojs/know/src/documents/tutorials/modules/authoring-amd-modules.html.md

 });
 ```

 Our module, "app/mime-client", relies on two other modules, "rest" and "rest/interceptor/mime".
-The two dependent modules are mapped onto the factory's parameter list as `rest` and `mime`.
+The two required modules are mapped onto the factory's parameter list as `rest` and `mime`.
 You may name these however you wish, of course.

 Note that slashes in a module id do not indicate it is an url.
 AMD ids use slashes to indicate a *namespace*.
 In this example, the app/mime-client module depends on a module in the "rest/interceptor" namespace.
 (You're getting a sneak preview of AMD "packages" here.
 We'll cover those in more detail in another tutorial.)